All comparisons

 TL;DR

 Cursor wins for visual, GUI-driven multi-file editing.
-Claude Code wins for repo-native, terminal-first dev work and deep agentic flows.
+Claude Code wins for terminal-first dev work, git integration, and scripted agentic flows.

 The tools at a glance